dsisodia14/pachyderm-operator/Readme.md

 # Pachyderm Operator
-The goal of this project
+The goal of this project is to make a operator for pachyderm to cover common operations like installing and upgrading clusters.

 **Status**: Experimental